Pragun-4u/PlayPix/README.md

 ### 3. Comments Section

-Engage with the video's community by reading and posting comments on the video.
-Share your thoughts, ask questions, and connect with others who have watched the same content.
+Engage with the video's community by reading comments on the video.

 ### 4. Recommended Videos

 Discover new content effortlessly with PlayPix's recommended videos section.
-Based on your viewing history and preferences, PlayPix suggests similar videos that you might enjoy.
+Based on your search Result, PlayPix suggests similar videos that you might enjoy.

 ### 5. Mock Live Chat